mike-344/cv-application/README.md

 #CV-Application

-Learning state and props in React with a simple Resume builder.
+Building a resume formatter in React, applying concepts of state and props.